abhijitdeepa/mongodb_script/readme.md

 # MongoDB installer
-macos shell script for installing mongo-db on your machine along with mongosh
+simple macos shell script for installing mongo-db on your machine along with mongosh

 Instructions to run